A Review of Spider-Man: Into the Spider-Verse

 The first thing you should know is that this film is an origin story for a new Spider-Man, Miles Morales.
 Aside from being incredibly smart, Miles is an otherwise normal teenager.
 All that changes once he gets bitten by the spider and gains spider-powers.
 Just as starts to figure out his new abilities, he stumbles across his world’s Spider-Man who’s trying to stop the Kingpin from activating a Super Collider capable of ripping apart reality.
 While he manages to temporarily take it offline, Spider-Man is tragically killed in the attempt.
 Before he dies, though, he meets Miles and, sensing he has similar powers, entrusts him with the key to stopping the Collider for good.

 As New York mourns for the loss of its hero, Miles is confronted by an older, alternate version of Peter Parker.
 As a result of the Super Collider, multiple incarnations of Spider-Man were pulled from their realities into Miles’, and unless they get back home, they’re going to die.
-These Spider-People (who I will refer to Spiders from here on out) must team up to stop the Kingpin from tearing reality apart while also help Miles embrace his destiny as the next Spider-Man.
+These Spider-People (who I will refer to Spiders from here on out) must team up to stop the Kingpin from tearing reality apart while also helping Miles embrace his destiny as the next Spider-Man.

 Putting aside the amazing animation, references to Spider-Man lore, and the plot, the main draw is the characters.